joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 In terms of what I want you to take away from today's talk:

-1. First, that understand and feel the value of doing a self-assessment of your API gateway as one piece of technology within a wider platform and a way to explore what you could do next—and lean on your team to identify the right time and place.
+1. First, that you understand and feel the value of doing a self-assessment of your API gateway as one piece of technology within a wider platform and a way to explore what you could do next—and lean on your team to identify the right time and place.